secretstartups/handbook/product/product-manager-role/learning-and-development/index.html.md

 Please contribute your favorite resources here

-### Communication: Writing to inspire, align and activate
+### Communication: writing to inspire, align and activate

 ##### Quick reads and videos